How Can Institutional Memory Affect Us?

 When it comes to institutional memory, preservation can be key.
 Without institutional memory, the world as we know it may cease to exist.
 However, institutional memory tends to change with the times, even when we have detailed records to look back on.
 The way this information is interpreted, and the motivations behind the person or group interpreting it, can change its meaning.

 It can be difficult to preserve institutional memory perfectly.
-Often, the founders of the organization or original participants of the group may have passed away, so it may not be possible to consult them on what they meant by their philosophy.
+Often, the founders of the organization or original participants of the group may have passed away, so it’s not possible to consult them on what they meant by their philosophy.
 Words can be misinterpreted, or they may develop different meanings over time.
 It can be challenging to precisely preserve any form of information.
 Still, keeping detailed written records, whether physical or digital, can be helpful in passing down information for years to come.

 Sometimes, reconciling the beliefs or institutional memory of a group you’re a part of with your own morals can be difficult.
 Perhaps you consider yourself a part of a certain religious or political group, but you don’t hold all the same beliefs as the rest of the group, for example.
 Talking to a licensed mental health professional about your thoughts and feelings can give you clarity.

 If meeting with a therapist in person is uncomfortable or difficult for you, another option may be online therapy.
 When you match with a therapist through an online therapy platform, you may be empowered to receive the professional guidance you deserve from the comfort of your home at a time that fits your schedule.
+Research suggests that online therapy can often be as effective as in-person therapy when it comes to addressing a variety of emotional and mental health challenges.

 Takeaway